 Now we will move on to the opposite stage of plant life, when it has become pot-bound and too big for it's container.
 Dad's beautiful herb garden has outgrown its pot so it is time to split these plants up and give them a little breathing room.

 Go ahead and prep an empty pot (or two) by filling it two thirds of the way with your potting mix.

-After removing the pot-bound clump from it's original pot, you can begin to gently pull apart the different kinds of plants.
-If you are working with one large plant that has become pot-bound, you can go ahead and gently pull at it to create some seperation.
+After removing the pot-bound clump from its original pot, you can begin to gently pull apart the different kinds of plants.
+If you are working with one large plant that has become pot-bound, you can go ahead and gently pull at it to create some separation.

 When you have decided where to divide, you need to cut through the roots with a knife or with your garden shears.

 You will need to loosen up the soil and the roots before moving to the new pot.

 Decide which plants go in which pots and begin the potting process.
 Set your new, smaller plants on top of the soil you have prepped, and begin filling in around the sides and the top with more soil.

 We had enough herbs to turn one pot into three!
 They will be so much happier now that they have some growing room!

 Repotting is inevitable for all pot plants.
 Don't be afraid to split them up and spread them out.
 It is a great opportunity for you to expand your garden or to bless friends by sharing your bounty.
 I love to swap plants with friends!
 Dad's little herbs were so plentiful, he was a sweetie and shared a couple of the new pots he created with me.
 What a blessing to step out to my side porch when I am cooking and snip some fresh herbs to use in my favorite recipes.
 Not only are they delicious, but I am reminded of my sweet Dad every time!